Introduction

 updated_results <- prob_net_sim(updated_graph, num_samples = 1000)

-We can compare the updated results with the original results to see how the changes in the network structure affect the project outcomes.
+Just as before the updated results can be compared with the original results to see how the changes in the network structure affect the project outcomes.

 hist <- hist(simulation_results$F, breaks = 50, plot = FALSE)